Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Poor User Experience: Slow load times, confusing navigation, and unappealing design can drive users away before they convert.

-Think of each mistake as a pothole on the road to CRO.
-The deeper they are, the more they can slow down or halt your progress.
+Think of each mistake like a pothole on the road to CRO.
+The deeper they are, the more they can slow or stop your progress.

 How to Avoid These Mistakes